Oven Roasted Bok Choy with Garlic

 What does bok choy taste like?

 If you’ve never had bok choy and are wondering what it tastes like, you should try it.
 It is called Chinese white cabbage for a reason.
-The mild and grassy-tasting vegetable tastes similar to cabbage, with crisp, juicy, and crunchy leaves.
-Depending on the variety, when it is harvested, and how you cook it, some may be slightly sweet, while others may be spicy, like pepper or mustard.
+The mild, grassy-tasting vegetable resembles cabbage, with crisp, juicy, crunchy leaves.
+Depending on the variety, harvest time, and cooking method, some may be slightly sweet, while others may be spicy, such as with pepper or mustard.
 Baby bok choy is similar to lettuce and is often used for salads.
 This recipe is baked with garlic and has a savory, umami flavor.

 Should I soak bok choy before cooking it?

 Yes, it’s essential to soak it before cooking.
 The main reason is to clean it.
-Even if you buy organic bok choy, like I do, you need to remove all the dirt and bugs from your veggies before preparing them.
-I soak my bok choy in cold water before cutting off the bottom, and then rinse them again to scrub off any residual dirt.
+Even if you buy organic bok choy, as I do, you need to remove all the dirt and bugs from your veggies before preparing them.
+I soak my bok choy in cold water, then cut off the bottom and rinse it again to remove any residual dirt.
 Then, before I start the prepping process, I cut them lengthwise and rinse them one more time to be safe.

 Do I have to cut off the bottom of bok choy?